 Attack, Special Attack, Defense, and Special Defense are stats found in Pokemon UNITE.
-This page lists all Pokemon stats and will teach you the different effects of each stat type for Held Items, Battle Items, and Pokemon Moves.
-Continue reading to learn more about each stats and the difference between Physical and Special stats!
+This page lists all Pokemon stats and will show the different effects of each stat type for Held Items, Battle Items, and Pokemon Moves.
+Continue reading to learn more about each stats and the difference between Physical and Special Attack types!

 List of Contents

 - The numbers shown below are Level 15 stats taken in-game.
 Sort the table by tapping on the headers!

 - Aegislash's stats are for its Sword Forme / Shield Forme.

 |HP Ranking||Defense Ranking|